rgplantz/rgplantz.github.io/_posts/2021-11-10-Linux-from-Windows.md

 ![Connect VSC to WSL](/images/vsc2wsl.png)

-Clicking on that icon brings up a menu that allows you to open a new window to you Linux distribution.
+Clicking on that icon brings up a menu that allows you to open a new window to your Linux distribution.
 ![select WSL](/images/selectWSL.png)

 Then click on the top icon in the black menu on the left and click on `Open Folder` to bring up a list of the folders in your home directory on your WSL system in Windows Explorer.